meld-cp/obsidian-build/README.md

 - [Guess The Number Game](/docs/examples/guess-the-number.md)
 - [Simple Invoice Builder](/docs/examples/invoice-builder.md)

+## Known Issues
+- If you quickly try to run a note just after some changes, there's a chance that the Obsidian cache hasn't been updated yet.
+The workaround for now is to wait a second or two before running a changed note.

 ## Manually installing the plugin

 - Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/meld-build/`.